evert/evert.github.com/_posts/2018/2018-06-14-webdav-features-for-http.md

 There's more than one way to solve this problem.
 Here's a few common ones:

-1. Use `POST` instead.
+1. You can use `POST` instead.
 This is by far the most common, and by many considered the most pragmatic.
 2. Create a "report" resource, expose a separate "result" resource and fetch it with `GET`.
-This is considered a better RESTful solution.
+This is considered a better RESTful solution because you still get a way to reference the result by its address.
 3. Supply a request body with your `GET` request.
 This is a really bad idea, and goes against many HTTP best practices, but some products like [Elasticsearch][6] do this.